aspirepress/AspireSync/README.md

 AspireSync requires a running instance of [AspireCloud](https://github.com/AspirePress/AspireCloud).
 Simply clone it and start it up with `make init`.

-Once you have AspireCloud started, start the AspireSync service by running `meta/bin/bootstrap`
+Once you have AspireCloud started, start the AspireSync service by running `make init`

 Get a shell by typing `make run`.
 Once in the shell, type `aspiresync` without arguments for help.